 - Use IRS Publication 15 to find the amount of taxes to withhold from John’s regular wages ($1,000).
 Based on the data from John’s W-4, this amount is $52.

 - Subtract the total from step 3 ($52) from the total in step 2 ($383).
 The total is $331.
 You will withhold this amount from John’s bonus check of $2,000.

 In addition to federal income taxes, you will also need to withhold Social Security, Medicare, and state taxes from your employee’s bonus.

 Which Bonus Tax Method Should You Use?

 Now, it’s time to decide which bonus tax method you’ll use.
-While it may seem logical to use the percentage method because it’s easier, there are a few exceptions to note.
+While it may seem logical to use the percentage method because it’s easier, there are a few exceptions.

-According to the IRS, you can choose from either method if you withheld income tax from the employee’s regular wages during the current or immediately preceding calendar year.
-If income tax was not withheld from the employee’s regular wages during that time period, you will have to use the aggregated method for calculating taxes withheld on bonuses.
+According to the IRS, you can choose either method if you withhold income tax from the employee’s regular wages during the current or immediately preceding calendar year.
+If income tax was not withheld from the employee’s regular wages during that time, you will have to use the aggregated method for calculating taxes withheld on bonuses.